MGM hack exposes data of 10 million, including government officials

 Hacked information about Twitter CEO Jack Dorsey and pop star Justin Bieber appear to be included on the list.

-Others include members of the military and people with email addresses connected to the Department of Homeland Security, the Department of Justice, the FBI and the Transportation Security Administration.
+Others on the list include members of the military and people with email addresses connected to the Department of Homeland Security, the Justice Department, the FBI and the Transportation Security Administration.

-Some of the phone numbers in the data set are disconnected.
-NBC News has reached out to more than a dozen people on the list and verified the posted personal information was accurate.
-Some of those on the list are employees of NBC Universal employees, the parent company of NBC News.
+Some of the phone numbers in the dataset are disconnected.
+NBC News has reached out to more than a dozen people on the list and verified that the posted personal information was accurate.
+Some of those on the list are employees of NBCUniversal, the parent company of NBC News.

-NBC News spoke to one person with a U.S. Secret Service email address who was surprised to learn he had been hacked.
+NBC News spoke to a man with a Secret Service email address who was surprised to learn that he had been hacked.
 He said MGM never notified him about to breach.

-The information on the hacking forum also including information of Stephen Paddock, the man who opened fire from the 32nd floor of the Mandalay Bay Resort and into crowds at a music festival Oct.
+The data on the hacking forum also including information about Stephen Paddock, the man who opened fire from the 32nd floor of the Mandalay Bay Resort and into crowds at a music festival Oct.
 1, 2017, killing 58 people in the deadliest mass shooting in modern U.S. history.
 Paddock, 64, fatally shot himself as police closed in.

 "MGM Resorts failed at protecting their customers' data," he said in an email, adding that the matter could reflect poorly on its reputation among the public.

-MGM Resorts says that it takes protecting guest data very seriously and that it has "strengthened and enhanced the security of our network to prevent this from happening again."
+MGM Resorts said that it takes protecting guest data very seriously and that it has "strengthened and enhanced the security of our network to prevent this from happening again."

-There have been several large-scale hacks of companies and institutions, including a 2017 data breach at Equifax that exposed sensitive data of more than 146 million people.
-Among the information that was exposed in that breach were Social Security numbers.
+There have been several large-scale hacks of companies and institutions, including a 2017 breach at Equifax that exposed sensitive data of more than 146 million people.
+Among the information that was exposed were Social Security numbers.
 Equifax is one of the nation’s biggest credit reporting services.

-Last week, the Department of Justice said that four Chinese military hackers were charged in the Equifax breach, and that they are accused of stealing the information of around 145 million Americans.
-The FBI concedes it is unlikely they will face prosecution.
+Last week, the Justice Department said that four Chinese military hackers were charged in the Equifax breach and that they are accused of stealing the information of around 145 million Americans.
+The FBI concedes it is unlikely that they will face prosecution.

-Equifax's CEO, Richard Smith resigned in 2017 ahead of congressional hearings amid the scandal, and the credit-reporting company later agreed to pay up to $700 million to settle federal and state probes — with $425 million set aside for affected customers.
+Equifax CEO Richard Smith resigned in 2017 ahead of congressional hearings over the scandal, and the company later agreed to pay up to $700 million to settle federal and state investigations — with $425 million set aside for affected customers.

-In 2018, Marriott International said that the private information of up to 500 million guests may have been accessed as part of a breach of its Starwood guest reservation database.
-The hotel chain said at the time that the company discovered there had been unauthorized access since 2014.
+In 2018, Marriott International said the private information of up to 500 million guests may have been accessed as part of a breach of its Starwood guest reservation database.
+The hotel chain said at the time that it discovered that there had been unauthorized access since 2014.

 When Attorney General William Barr announced the charges against the four Chinese military hackers in the Equifax breach, he also confirmed that China was behind the Marriott hack, which was something that had been suspected by cybersecurity experts.